golemfactory/golem-docs/src/pages/docs/creators/golem-workers/sd-example.md

 #### Alternatively, use the automatic1111 API directly

 Copy and run the following Python code (directly in the terminal or using a Jupyter Notebook).
+Note it requires `PIL` library (get it with `pip install Pillow`).

-The code is also availabla on [GitHub](https://github.com/golemfactory/golem-workers/raw/main/examples/sd-example/sd-inference.py).
+The code is also available on [GitHub](https://github.com/golemfactory/golem-workers/raw/main/examples/sd-example/sd-inference.py).

 ```python